jfmengels/elm-review/documentation/design/no-built-in-rules.md

 can therefore hardly be enforced all the time without more consideration.

-`elm-lint` is plenty opinionated, but what counts as best practices in terms of which linting configuration is not its concern, it's up to each user to decide carefully whether or not to enable it. `elm-lint` will just provide the tools to do so.
+`elm-lint` is plenty opinionated, but what counts as best practices in terms of which linting configuration is not its concern, it is up to each user to decide carefully whether or not to enable it. `elm-lint` will just provide the tools to do so.